spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 </script>
 ```

-I an now use that in a Svelte each expression to render the posts.
+I can now use that in a Svelte each expression to render the posts.
+This is with Tailwind and daisyUI classes.

 ```svelte
 {#each posts as { title, slug, excerpt, coverImage, tags }}